About Veterinarians and the Veterinary Team

 Your Veterinarian: The Other Family Doctor™

 Your veterinarian can advise you on every aspect of your animal’s health.
-This includes diet and exercise, preventative measures to ensure your animal’s health, and interaction with other animals and family members.
+This includes diet and exercise, preventive measures to ensure your animal’s health, and interaction with other animals and family members.

 To a broad extent, today’s veterinary practices parallel medical doctor practices and hospitals for humans.
 Many veterinary practices are state-of-the-art facilities that use technologies such as digital ultrasound, endoscopes, magnetic resonance imaging (MRI), computed tomography (CT) scans, laser surgery, EKGs and state-of-the-art monitoring equipment.